Victorious-hub/Patient_Monitoring_CVD/README.md

 # Project overview

 Patient Cardio Vascular Disease monitoring is just a simple application.
 The main goal is to easy track doctor's patients with their potential CV problems or anomalies, provide some treatment, make their life better and just be on air).
-For searching for CV anomalies, this app includes some machine learning models that were trained on the CVD dataset.
+For searching for CV anomalies, this app includes some machine learning models that were trained on the CVD dataset!
 - Cardiovascular Disease dataset https://www.kaggle.com/datasets/sulianovacardiovascular-disease-dataset

 It's also a good choice for patient to track it's analyses, doctor info, notification, condition and treat proccess